Fender (vehicle): Trucks and automobiles

-Early automobile fenders set over the wheels to prevent mud, sand and dust being thrown on to the body and the occupants.
+Early automobile fenders were set over the wheels to prevent mud, sand, and dust from being thrown onto the body and the occupants.
 Fenders typically became a more integral part of overall auto bodies by the mid-1930s.
 In contrast to the slab-sided cars, the Volkswagen Beetle had real bolt-on fenders over both its front and rear wheels.

-In current US auto industry nomenclature, usually only the panels over the front wheels are called fenders.
+In current US auto industry nomenclature, only the panels over the front wheels are usually called fenders.
 The auto industry changed from rear fenders bolted onto a quarter panel to an enlarged welded-on quarter panel that fulfilled both functions.
-This resulted in one piece where there had previously been two, and name of the larger welded piece, the quarter panel, survived the consolidation.
-Quarter panels are at the rear, with an exception made for dual rear wheel trucks, where the panel at the rear is called a fender.
+This resulted in one piece where there had previously been two, and the name of the larger welded piece, the quarter panel, survived the consolidation.
+Quarter panels are at the rear, with an exception made for dual rear-wheel trucks, where the panel at the rear is called a fender.
 For vehicles with a narrow car body that exposes the tire, the fender is an exposed curve over the top of the tire.
-For wide body vehicles that cover the tire, the fender forms the wheel well surrounding the tire, and is not directly visible from above the car body.
+For wide-body vehicles that cover the tire, the fender forms the wheel well surrounding the tire and is not directly visible from above the car body.

-The fender's openings for the wheel wells tend to be much larger than the diameter of the tire, because they do not move with the tire suspension and consequently must be large enough to allow the full range of tire motion on the suspension without touching the interior of the wheel well.
-The streamlined 1949 Nash 600 and Ambassador design was first to feature fenders that enclosed the front wheels.
+The fender's openings for the wheel wells tend to be much larger than the tire's diameter because they accommodate suspension travel and must be large enough to allow the full range of tire motion on the suspension without touching the interior of the wheel well.
+The streamlined 1949 Nash 600 and Ambassador design were the first to feature fenders that enclosed the front wheels.
 More elaborate designs include fender skirts for enclosing the outside edge of the wheel well, and stylized pontoon fenders for exposed fenders.